EVALUATION INFORMATION

 Evaluation Process

 • Food products are prepared exactly per packaging instructions by a professional kitchen team and evaluated in person.
-Food products are served in a blind taste test for unbiased evaluation.

 • Non-food and limited food products are shipped to juror homes for testing and evaluation.